jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ### Emojis & International Characters

 Users who want to use international characters or emojis in their passwords can if their authentication system allows it.
-Emojis in passwords can be easier to remember and add to password entropy.
-Most modern web based applications support Unicode characters by default which include over 3600 standardised emojis (as of [Unicode 15.0](https://home.unicode.org/emoji/about-emoji)).
+Emojis in passwords can be easier to remember and add to password entropy ([_UK firm [Intelligent Environments] launches emoji alternative to Pin codes_, 2015](https://www.bbc.com/news/technology-33063344)).
+Modern web based applications support Unicode characters by default which include **3664 standardised emojis** (as of [Unicode 15.0](https://www.unicode.org/emoji/charts/emoji-counts.html)).

 International character and emoji use increase password security in that an attacker will need to include them in their attack dictionary, requiring a significantly larger attack dictionary.